falkowich/100-days-of-code/log.md

 **Thoughts**

 Finally FRIDAY!
-A good whiskey and some code is a greate way to end the workweekend.
-After playing some Minecraft with daughter[1]
+After playing some Minecraft with daughter[1], the weekend ended with a fine whiskey and few hours of code